 Charles Herman Otis Gallery

-: Thanks to Wesley Otis and Nancy Otis Koeber, children of Charles Otis,
+: Thanks to Wesley Otis, Faith Otis Bailey and Nancy Otis Koeber, children of Charles H. Otis, for sharing of information and documents.

 Charles Herman Otis.
 WIA JUL 14